Roasted Tomato And Sweet Potato Soup

 - Take the pot off the heat and using an immersion blender (could also do batches in a blender and then return to pot) blend soup to the consistency you desire (I like it smooth but with a few veggie stragglers left for a little more texture)

-- Add and stir in your sliced basil
+- Stir in your sliced basil

 - Serve with crusty bread.

 - You don’t have to roast the tomatoes if you don’t have the time.
 But the roasted tomatoes and garlic are really what put this soup over the top.
+You can slice and add them fresh or even used canned whole tomatoes with their juices.

 - In a bind and don’t have fresh basil?
 If you have a jar of Pesto you can add in a tsp or two to the soup at the end and it will give it a similar flavour but really and truly nothing beats fresh basil.